Realizable Standard Young Tableaux: Staircase Tableaux

 Since $Z$ is dual to $H$, the upper path corresponds to the set of regions of $H$ containing a vector with a non-negative second coordinate.
 These are precisely the set of regions containing $z_{\theta}$ for some choice of $\theta \in [0, \pi]$.
-Hence, the upper path in the zonogon $Z$ is determined by a corresponding geometrically realizable sorting network.
+Hence, the upper path on $Z$ is determined by a corresponding geometrically realizable sorting network.
+We will use this observation to define a geometric space that we may use to upper bound the number of geometrically realizable sorting networks.